wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 ## Developer Skill #1: Googling and Reading Documentation

--   Do not memorize, use google (stackoverflow, css tricks and mozila mdn documentation)
+-   Do not memorize, use google (stack overflow, css tricks and mozilla mdn documentation)

 ## Developer Skill #2: Debugging and Asking Questions

 Bug is an error in code
-Debbuging is fixing the error
+Debugging is fixing the error

+-   Use html validator to check issues in your code
+-   Also use a div checker to compare two source codes; html and css (original and changed)
+-   Do not write complex css selectors

+You can also ask on stack overflow but first put your code on code pen and share the link